 On top of that, a new Dashboard providing a wide range of statistics will be developed, as well as provision for statistics to be exposed through individual OER pages, and to order search results lists by popularity.

 As noted above, a requirement emerged for investigation of indexing systems underlying Jorum, and data cleanup to ensure implementation and rollout to the community go smoothly.

 We're hoping to find time to also work with the IRUS-UK project to implement their new DSpace code for capturing and exposing Counter-compliant statistics for Jorum.

 We're also hoping to find time to support the JLeRN Experiment in providing further Jorum metadata and paradata for the Learning Registry Alpha node at Mimas to play with.
 And we're hoping to provide case study material for possible upcoming JISC CETIS investigations into activity data and paradata.

 Jorum Enhancement Project 4: JUEP - Improving the front-end UI and user experience (UI/UX)

 What JUEP Means for Jorum's Users: A smoother, easier and more accessible experience using Jorum

 Initial elements of this project are taking place with community feedback on the new Jorum front end interface and Dashboard.
 The remainder (including an accessibility review) is on hold, as it is not practical to invest in UI/UX and accessibility expertise in evaluating the features arising from Projects 0, 1 and 3, while so much complex, inter-related development is still going on.
 The Jorum team still feel that this work is vitally important, and JISC agree; they have generously allowed us to commission this work by the end of September, and carry it out later in 2012.

 And just as a final teaser: we are hoping to zhuzh up our look-and-feel for final roll-out too!
-Watch this space!Back to the blog Tweet blog comments powered by Disqus
+Watch this space!blog comments powered by Disqus